SHAKAR-AFZAL/Titanic-Dataset-Survival-Analysis-And-Prediction/README.md

 The primary goals of this project are

 - Analyze overall passenger survival distribution
-- Identify survival differences by gender
+- Identify survival difference by gender
 - Examine the impact of passenger class on survival
 - Analyze age-group survival patterns
 - Provide clear, interactive, data-driven insights